armand0e/BakkesLeague/README.md

 USAGE:

-Automatically makes BakkesMod open and close with the opening and closing of Rocket League
+Automatically makes BakkesMod open and close with Rocket League

 ___________________________________________________________________________________________